sudhird81/weather/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Weather Dashboard
+## Weather Dashboard

-Weather Dashboard is for checking weather of any city as user input, We are using weatherAPI (https://www.weatherapi.com/) to fetch current weather information of a City:
+Weather Dashboard is for checking weather of any city as user input, We are using **weatherAPI** (https://www.weatherapi.com/) to fetch current weather information of a City:

 -   First of all Make Sure you will have PHP running on your system, if not you can install XAMPP.
 Make Sure PHP is running via CLI too.
--   You need install Composer on your system Ref:(https://getcomposer.org/download/)
+-   You need install **Composer** on your system Ref:(https://getcomposer.org/download/)
 -   Once you install Composer, Install Laravel globally using command:

 ```